Roman cavalry: End of the citizen cavalry

 By the end of the 1st century BC citizen cavalry disappeared completely from the Roman army and was replaced by foreign auxiliaries.
-The Jugurthine War is the last war in which Roman confederate cavalry is attested as having played a significant part.
+The Jugurthine War is the last war in which Roman and Italian confederate cavalry is attested as having played a significant part.
 After that, references to the citizen cavalry become rare and the Roman army seems to have become largely dependent on non-citizen cavalry, either recruited in the subject provinces or supplied by allied kings.
-As part of the Marian reforms of Gaius Marius around 107 BC, citizen legionary cavalry was abolished and entirely replaced by native allied cavalry.
-This process may have happened gradually as a result of the grant of Roman citizenship to all of Rome's allied confederates after the Social War (91–87 BC), which led to the abolition of the old allied confederate alae and the recruitment of all allies into the legions.
+Citizen legionary cavalry was abolished and entirely replaced by native allied cavalry.
+This process may have happened gradually as a result of the grant of Roman citizenship to all of Rome's Italian confederates after the Social War (91–87 BC), which led to the abolition of the old Italian confederate alae and the recruitment of confederates into the legions.
 For the cavalry, the abolition of the alae had the radical result of reducing the Roman cavalry to just a quarter of its previous size, since legions contained only a third as many horse as confederate alae.
 Legionary cavalry was thus reduced to a fraction of a Roman army's overall cavalry complement: a consular army of two legions now contained about 20% cavalry (i.e., ca. 4,000 horse) of which, at most, only 600 were Romans.
 Indeed, the Roman element may now have numbered just 240, as it is possible that around this time, the legionary cavalry contingent was reduced to 120.